jcosby14/Projects/README.md

 # Projects
 A collection of my programs written in and outside of school.
-All work is mine not copied from any outside sources.
+All work is mine and was not copied from any outside sources.